timescale/docs/cloud/integrations.md

 1. Name your exporter.
 This name appears in the Cloud console, so choose a descriptive name.
 1. Add a Datadog API key.
-If you don't have an API key yet, you can create one by following the instructions in the [Datadog documentation][datadog-docs].
+If you don't have an API key yet, you can create one by following the instructions in the [Datadog documentation][datadog-api-key].
 1. Under Site, choose your Datadog region.
 You can choose a region to meet any regulatory requirements or application needs you might have.
 1. Click `Create endpoint`.